STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • you have rectified the matter that led to the disconnection of the electricity supply; and

-• you pay any reconnection charge impose by us or SP Group.
+• you pay any reconnection charge imposed by us or SP Group.

 15. WRONGFUL AND ILLEGAL USE OF ELECTRICITY